fugue/fugue-scalr-integration/README.md

 Now that I know I have misconfigurations in my terraform files, I can go back into my repo in VSCode and execute a `regula run` locally to address those issues.
 Alternatively, I could export the output of the `regula run` that occurred in my Scalr run.
-I set up this repository to allow me to un-comment my terraform code corrections easily, but properly configuring your infrasructure is as easy as clicking the hyperlink that populates with every rule following a `regula run`.
+I set up this repository to allow me to un-comment my terraform code corrections easily, but properly configuring your infrastructure is as easy as clicking the hyperlink that populates with every rule following a `regula run`.
-See below for how I fixed Fugue rules `FG_R00036` and `FG_R00101`, then re-checked my infrasructure with a final `regula run`.
+See below for how I fixed Fugue rules `FG_R00036` and `FG_R00101`, then re-checked my infrastructure with a final `regula run`.

 ![fixing regula issues](/img/fixing_issues.gif "fixing issues")